awsdocs/aws-robomaker-developer-guide/doc_source/simulation-tools-gazebo.md

-# Gazebo<a name="simulation-tools-gazebo"></a>
+# GZClient<a name="simulation-tools-gazebo"></a>

 Gazebo lets you build 3D worlds with robots, terrain, and other objects\.
 It also has has a physics engine for modeling illumination, gravity, and other forces\.
 Robotics developers use Gazebo to evaluate and test robots in different scenarios, often times more quickly than using physical robots and scenarios\.
 Gazebo also makes it easier to test other aspects of your robot like error handling, battery life, navigation, and machine learning algorithms\.

-To perform the tasks below, Gazebo must be open and connected to a running simulation job\.
-You can open Gazebo from the **Simulation jobs detail** page of a running simulation job\.
+To perform the tasks below, GZClient must be open and connected to a running simulation job\.
+You can open GZClient from the **Simulation jobs detail** page of a running simulation job\.

 **Topics**
 + [Pause a Running Simulation](#simulation-tools-gazebo-pause)